MATTALUI/miucomics-api/README.md

 ```
 NOTES:
 * Because the new issue information must be submitted with `Content-Type : multipart/form-data` to upload an `issue_cover`, issues and their relating stock information must be posted separately.
 For more information on posting an issue's stock information see [Creating Stock For An Issue](#creating-stock-for-an-issue).
-* Becase the `shopify_id` is set durin the stock-adding phase, the `shopify_id` will come back as `null` in the response.
+* Becase the `shopify_id` is set during the stock-adding phase, the `shopify_id` will come back as `null` in the response.
 Don't worry.
 It'll get taken care of :thumbsup:.
 ## Creating Stock For An Issue
 ###### METHOD: POST
 ###### ENDPOINT: